 - 1. Talk to the student in private. - 2.
 Listen carefully and validate the student's feelings and experiences. - 3.
 Be supportive and express genuine concern about the situation. - 4.
 Ask the student if they have had thoughts of suicide. - 5.
 Discuss clearly and concisely an action plan, such as having the student immediately call the PLU Crisis Line (253-535-7075) if there are thoughts of suicide. - 6.
-Refer the student to the Counseling Center (x7206), Lute Telehealth (www.plu.edu/lute-telehealth) or the Health Center (x7337). - 7.
+Refer the student to the Counseling Center (x7206), Lute Telehealth (www.plu.edu/lute-telehealth), or the Health Center (x7337). - 7.
+Have them drink water. - 8.
+Have them eat something, preferably with protein. - 9.
 Be willing to consider or offer accommodations (e.g., extension on a paper or exam), if appropriate, as a way to alleviate stress and instill hope.